Supporting the Health of Professional Sumo Wrestlers Through Research

 Why Sumo? / My Sumo Inspiration Story

-Over the past three years, I’ve had the privilege of supporting these unique athletes whose dedication, discipline, and sacrifice for what they love are second to none.
-These men give their “everything” to the sport, art, and discipline they love so much — they pay for their sacrifices dearly with short and long term physical, mental, and long‑term health consequences in exchange for a life most modern age people will never understand.
-As a result of being unique, poorly understood, and culturally distinct, many aspects of their health — including sleep — remain under‑studied.
+Over the past 3 years, I’ve had the privilege of supporting these unique athletes whose dedication, discipline, and sacrifice for what they love are second to none.
+These men give their everything to the sport, art, and discipline and they pay for their sacrifices dearly with short and long term physical, mental, and health consequences in exchange for a life most modern age people will never understand.
+As a result of being athletically unique, poorly understood, and culturally distinct, many aspects of their health — including sleep — remain completely unstudied.

-This project is being crowdfunded to ensure it can be conducted without unnecessary compromise.
-Your donation helps get this done quickly, free from countless rounds of academic grants, and conflicts of interest.
+This project is being privately crowdfunded to ensure it can be conducted without unnecessary compromise.
+Your sponsorship and contribution helps get this done quickly, free from countless rounds of academic grants, and conflicts of interest.
 All funding sources will be 100% disclosed - the way research SHOULD BE.

 Your support helps cover: